Vamshikeerthi24/AI-Based-Intrusion-Detection-and-Cybersecurity-Threat-Detection-and-Response-System/README.md

 It delivers a single, interpretable risk score, executes automated blocking actions, persists attack patterns in a FAISS vector store for semantic similarity matching, and generates structured natural-language threat analysis using OpenAI GPT-4.

-Built as a Fall 2025 master’s capstone project, the system meets the architectural and code-quality standards expected from a $1M+ cybersecurity product organization.
+Built as a Fall 2025 master’s capstone project, the system meets the architectural and code-quality standards expected for cybersecurity product organization.

 ---